zzhikai/tp/docs/DeveloperGuide.md

       Expected: No new skill will be added to first applicant's skill list as it already exists.
 No error is thrown.

     1. Test case: `addskill 1 s/Javascript`<br>
       Expected: New skill `Javascript` will be added to first applicant's skill list.
-This is because the skills are case-insensetive, hence `Javascript` and `JavaScript` will be treated as two different skills.
+This is because the skills are case-insensitive, hence `Javascript` and `JavaScript` will be treated as two different skills.

     1. Test case: `addskill 0 s/Python s/Java`<br>